-The University of Chicago School of Social Service Administration is one of the most highly ranked schools of social work in the nation, and has been since we helped establish the field of social work more than a century ago.
-The school was founded on the belief that only a truly interdisciplinary social work education—a combination of practice, policy and research—produces individuals with the intellectual foundation and practical skills to be effective agents of change.
-Whether you want to pursue clinical practice or begin a career in social work policy and administration, there is no better place to study.
-Our graduates go on to rewarding careers in clinical social work, government and nonprofit social services administration, policymaking, academia and much more.
+The University of Chicago School of Social Service Administration (SSA) helped found the field of social work more than a century ago and is one of the highest ranked schools of social work in the nation.
+We believe that only a truly interdisciplinary social work education—a combination of practice, policy, and research—produces individuals with the intellectual foundation and practical skills to be effective agents of change.

 The AM degree (master of arts) from SSA is equivalent to an MSW, but provides a broader educational and experiential foundation that combines direct social work practice with policy development, interdisciplinary research, and social science theory.
 The comprehensive and interdisciplinary nature of the AM degree translates into greater flexibility and choice in your future career.

 In the doctoral program, you have the flexibility of designing your own course of study in tandem with related disciplines across the University of Chicago, home to some of the world's leading scholars in the social sciences.
 The PhD in social work opens doors to university-level research and teaching positions, and high-level policy research.

 Last year, more than 95 percent of master's students received merit- and need-based financial aid, including full and partial tuition scholarships, paid fellowships, and work study.
 All students admitted into the SSA doctoral program receive full funding, which covers up to five years of tuition and fees.

 Graduate Fairs & Virtual Events